Other Card Games Poker Players Love

 4. Spades

 Spades was invented in the US in the 1930s but only became internationally recognized in the 1990s.
-It can be played solo, against other opponents or in partnerships.
-Similar to poker, spades can be played by two or more players, and uses a standard 52-card deck.
+It can be played solo, against other opponents, or in partnerships.
+As with poker, spades can be played by two or more players and uses a standard 52-card deck.
 Like bridge, the objective is trick-taking and each player gets a 13-card hand.
 After the cards have been dealt, each player must make a bid, that is, estimate how many tricks they expect to win (between one and 13.)
-The game starts after all the players at the table have made their bid, as players must now chase their tricks, and win what they bid for.
+The game starts after all the players at the table have made their bid, as players must now chase their tricks and win what they bid for.
 Players who fail to meet their target are penalized and those who clear it get points.
 The player or team to reach a certain number of points (usually 500) wins the game.

 5. Bridge

-When you’re back in the mood, online casino BetMGM offers an extensive selection of world-class poker games including video and live dealer versions of a range of poker variants.
+There’s nothing wrong with stepping out of your comfort zone and trying something new every now and then, which also applies to online casino games.
+When you’re back in the mood, online casino BetMGM offers an extensive selection of world-class poker games, including video and live dealer versions of several poker variants.
 You’ll also get to enjoy daily online poker tournaments when you register with BetMGM, as well as a 100% deposit match and up to $75 in tournament tickets.

-Our online poker guide features everything you need to know to get started, while our BetMGM blog covers an extensive range of poker topics, including how poker strategy has changed in recent years and what the future holds for women in poker.
+Check out our online poker guide, which features everything you need to know to get started.
+The BetMGM blog covers an extensive range of poker topics, including how poker strategy has changed in recent years and what the future holds for women in poker.
 Discover all this and more with BetMGM!

 Actress Vanessa Hudgens flipping casino chips next to the text "The King of Casinos"